corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/reissuing-states.md

 The Reissuance CorDapp has the following dependencies:

-* Corda Open Source or Corda Enterprise, versions 4.7 and above
+* Corda Open Source or Corda Enterprise, version 4.7 or higher
 * [Tokens SDK](https://github.com/corda/token-sdk)

 ### High-level steps